Scalf99/e/README.md

 The API requires the following parameters:

 - `channelId`: The ID of the Discord channel to generate a transcript for
-- `guildId`: The ID of the Discord guild (server) that the channel belongs to

 ## Optional Parameters

 The API also accepts several optional parameters:

+- `guildId`: The ID of the Discord guild (server) that the channel belongs to
 - `userId`: ID of the user who created the ticket
 - `username`: Username to display in the transcript
 - `closedBy`: ID of the user who closed the ticket
+- `messageContent`: Custom message content for the placeholder transcript (when no Discord token is configured)
 - `apiKey`: Your API key if required
 - `includeAttachments`: Whether to include message attachments (default: true)
 - `includeReactions`: Whether to include message reactions (default: true)